New York Restaurants

 Chef Ben Lee learned to cook alongside Philadelphia food legend Marc Vetri, so his command of sophisticated Italian flavors (without getting too fancy) makes the menu here an automatic standout.
 The cuisine is casual Italian, but the plating and the décor are both distinctly modern.

 35 E. 18th St., Union Square

-Helmed by Chef Jean-Georges Vongerichten, this airy, all-white space—attached to ABC Home—is a temple to inventive, seasonal, and local cooking sourced from nearby farms and cooperatives.
-It doesn't come as much of a shock that the fare is GMO-free, and also grown and made without pesticides, synthetic fertilizers, insecticides, antibiotics, and hormones.
-It's not surprising because you can taste the well-sourced provenance on the plate, whether in the form of housemade ricotta ravioli or fried organic chicken in a hot butter sauce.
-(We never said that the offers are ascetic.)
+Helmed by chef Jean-Georges Vongerichten, this airy, all-white space—attached to ABC Home—is a temple to inventive, seasonal, and local cooking sourced from nearby farms and cooperatives.
+It doesn't come as much of a shock that the fare is GMO-free and also grown and made without pesticides, synthetic fertilizers, insecticides, antibiotics, or hormones.
+It's not surprising because you can taste the well-sourced provenance on the plate, whether in the form of house-made ricotta ravioli or fried organic chicken in a hot butter sauce.
+(We never said the offers were ascetic.)

 38 E. 19th St., Union Square